jaymzh/oss-stats/README.md

 ## Manual or semi-manual stats

-There are a variety fo miscelanious manual statistics which are gathered manually and recorded in [Misc stats](manual_stats/misc.md)
+There are a variety of miscelanious manual statistics which are gathered manually and recorded in [Misc stats](manual_stats/misc.md)